mrciolino/wiki-backup/Seasons.md

 > *For full details, see the [Campaign Timeline](/timeline).
 Key events include:*
 > ### Major World Changes
 > - **Erriad's Fall**: Bane killed Erriad's major players and took over the world following the Emperor's defeat.
-> - **Calchasarbay's Transformation**: Became an infernal slave state ruled by a tiefling aristocracy after a devil-worshipping king took power.
+> - **Kaltrosar Bay's Transformation**: Became an infernal slave state ruled by a tiefling aristocracy after a devil-worshipping king took power.
-> - **Regional Shifts**: Fort Suro and surrounding areas were abandoned as people fled Calchasarbay's growing influence.
+> - **Regional Shifts**: Fort Suro and surrounding areas were abandoned as people fled Kaltrosar Bay's growing influence.
 >
 > ### Character Arcs
 > - **Dave Bones**: The legendary pirate who made a pact with a sea devil remained "alive" in Spoops' mind after Zeus erased memory of him from the universe.
 > - **Mead's Fate**: Died of natural causes, widely regarded as having one of the best endings of any NPC.
 >
 > ### Faction Developments
-> - **GESCO-WRM vs. FIWIC**: Entered a prolonged cold war with economic sanctions and proxy conflicts.
+> - **GESCO-WRM vs. Fywick**: Entered a prolonged cold war with economic sanctions and proxy conflicts.
 > - **Illithid Revelations**: The party discovered Obox-ob (demon lord of vermin) had been mutilated by illithids to create the Emperor.